Last updated on May 18, 2026

 Bracket 3: Upgraded / Tuned Tier

 Power levels 5 and 6 are in the Tuned tier.
-This is a tier for decks that are still more casual but have a good amount of synergy and a consistent land base and is solid on how many lands it has.
-Youโll see upgraded precons falling into this category a lot, especially if players just upgrade the land base to be a bit quicker.
+This is a tier for decks that are still more casual but have a good amount of synergy and a consistent land base with an appropriate number of lands.
+Youโll see upgraded precons fall into this category a lot, especially if players just upgrade the land base to be a bit quicker.

 Bracket 4: Optimized / Powerful Tier